 Indeed, Brown’s career and the measures he instilled provide an interesting take on what public perception means to police and the personal, professional, and public tolls decision makers within a policing organization can endure.
 A growing number of departments have shared aspects of Brown’s philosophy when attempting to improve their own reputations—a strategy that can lead to better community ties, though sometimes at the cost of officer morale and job attrition.

 Police reforms do not happen overnight.
-Click To Tweet For DPD, other departments, transparency is the first step to an improved image
+Click To Tweet

 There is little question Brown faced a stiff challenge when he stepped into his role as police chief in 2010, and the dramatic drop in use-of-force and civilian complaint numbers—which received national attention, particularly after the tragic 2016 murder of five Dallas police officers—did not come overnight.
 Deaths from officer-involved shootings, already abnormally high in Dallas in the years leading up to Brown’s promotion, dropped drastically in 2011, for instance, but peaked in 2012 and again in 2014.